dxos/dxos/docs/content/consistency.md

 1. The above considers Partitions to be the domain of consistency (not parties).
 1. And that all messages correspond to exactly on model INSTANCE within a partition.
+1. This has implications for the current API -- and would motivate having Models defined "up-front" rathar than ad-hoc in hook defintions (akin to Apollo GraphQL queries?)